-Frawley's Comfort Centre 26 Garema Place, CANBERRA CITY 2601

-Ph/Fax 02 6247 9104

-That it means to live in the light
+Frawley's Comfort Centre 26 Garema Place, CANBERRA CITY 2601 Ph/Fax 02 6247 9104 ZIERA Internet www.cg.catholic.org.au features Vhat it means to live in the light

 Several years ago, I was approached by a man who asked me to be his spiritual director.
 He was in his mid-40s and almost everything about him radiated a certain health.